maurges/every-rust-gui-library/notes.md

 Immediate mode, so no. Imgui for C++ was nice, so try using this and see how it goes.

+Well, why not try this one too then.
+The egui author was saying as if this one is as good, though they did this faint praise thing when you don't really love it or something.

+Why the fuck is init from example so long?
+Do I need all of this?
+I see, so this library is lacking an endorsed eframe thing.
+There are a couple of options.
+The readme mentions imgui-winit-support, which as docs.rs reports has some problems, lol.
+The main library mentions that you need to pick and choose your options, but the pick is like 4 crates long.
+Fuck that.
+So let's just copy the support code from example.

+Wow, it also doesn't include a default font it seems.
+This is very bare-bones, or should I say, embedding-oriented.
+Also brings me flashbacks of loading system fonts at tempo and getting very weird UB in c++.

+    thread 'main' panicked at 'called `Option::unwrap()` on a `None` value', /home/morj/.local/share/cargo/registry/src/github.com-1ecc6299db9ec823/imgui-0.9.0/src/fonts/atlas.rs:73:55

+Fucking, fuck.
+This might be because I removed all fonts, so fiiiiine, let's add something.
+Yep, it was fonts.
+Now japanese doesn't render, but that's ok.

+Wow, the system integration is thin.
+It renders a window inside a system window, the resizing and position is not synced.
+I don't remember having this problem in c++.

 ## iui

 Abandoned, based on abandoned C library, which was in mid-alpha, as author says.